pipipipi2002/claims_automation/README.md

 3. Two directories will be created:
 - `outputs`: Stores the merged files.
 - `converted_image`: The image that is converted to PDF during the merging process.
+Created files are appended with a timestamp in the format of `DDMMYY_HHMMSS`

 ## Advanced Settings
 Go to `parameters.py` for more configurations.